-You can see in the below snapshot, when I run this code it starts from the selected cell by entering a serial number and then moving to the next cell with each iteration.
+You can see in the below snapshot, when I run this code it starts from the selected cell by entering a serial number and then moves to the next cell with each iteration.

 And you can see the below snapshot that I have taken in the second iteration of the loop where the value of “i” counter variable is two.

-The point which I’m trying to make is the counting variable changes its value in each iteration and enters that value in the active cell and then offset activates the next cell downward that completes one iteration.
+The point I’m trying to make is the counting variable changes its value in each iteration and enters that value in the active cell and then offset activates the next cell downward that completing one iteration.

-So if you use two as a step value the code would be something like below.
+So if you use two as a step value the code would be something like the below.

-And when you run this code, it will on the activity something like below snapshot.
+And when you run this code, it will on the activity something like the below snapshot.